Kay Motsepe Schools and Netball Cup

 Three top winning teams from the national tournament competition qualify to participate in the under-15 international netball tournament in Singapore.
 Of the three teams that went to Singapore, one came from a disadvantaged community.

-The exposure and experience of this team in an international setting has generated a lot of interest in netball, and has inspired the girls and others to work harder.
+The exposure and experience of this team in an international setting has generated a lot of interest in netball and has inspired the girls and others to work towards sporting excellence.